toychicken/lrg.io/content/fiction/the-great-forgetting.md

 category:
 style: layout-graphic-60s
 author: Leigh R Garland
+cover:
+  attribution:  Demotic script on a replica of the rosetta stone on display in Magdeburg, by Chris 73, CC&#8209;by&#8209;SA&nbsp;3.0 - https://commons.wikimedia.org/wiki/File:DemoticScriptsRosettaStoneReplica.jpg
-covermd: Demotic script on a replica of the rosetta stone on display in Magdeburg, by Chris 73, CC&#8209;by&#8209;SA&nbsp;3.0 - https://commons.wikimedia.org/wiki/File:DemoticScriptsRosettaStoneReplica.jpg
+  alt:  Demotic script on a replica of the rosetta stone on display in Magdeburg, by Chris 73, CC&#8209;by&#8209;SA&nbsp;3.0 - https://commons.wikimedia.org/wiki/File:DemoticScriptsRosettaStoneReplica.jpg
 ---

 > The end came when we had turned almost every surface, every structure, every material into a storage medium for the immortal mega-rich.